M100 YOUNG EUROPEAN JOURNALISTS WORKSHOP 2017

 The workshop concluded with the participation at the M100 Sanssouci Colloquium “Democracy or Despotism?
 The Renaissance of Dark Powers ” where some 70 participants spent the day at round-table discussions to three topics: “The Dawning of a New Age”, “Failing Democracy?” and “The New(s) Media“.
 The conference concluded with the presentation of the M100 Media Award to the Russian founder and CEO of Doshd TV Natalia Sindeeva.
 During the M100 Sanssouci Colloquium the young journalists were responsible of the live blog.
 (You can find the Live Blog here).
 Six of them even had the opportunity to sit next to the high-ranking representatives of media, science and politics and actively contributed to the discussion on the round table.

 Their participation was mainly useful for them to broaden their network.
 During the breaks they met with the participants of the M100 Sanssouci Colloquium like the prominent exiled Turkish journalist Can Dündar and could create first bonds with their possible future employers.

 The M100YEJ provides the young journalists not only the platform to get in touch with high-ranking representatives, but also to get concrete job offers.
 Two of this year’s participants and six from former workshops have applied for a position offered by the former BILD publisher and M100 board member Kai Diekmann who is now building a social media company.

-One of our very creative participants Ivan Bevz from Russia provided us individual drawings with thoughts and comments on the three sessions of the M100 Sanssouci Colloquium.
+Ivan Bevz, one of our very creative participants from Russia, provided us individual drawings with thoughts and comments on the three sessions of the M100 Sanssouci Colloquium.

 M100 YEJ Video: